 If you’re saving for education expenses, consider a 529 plan (names for section 529 of the Internal Revenue Code).
 These tax-advantaged plans—sponsored by states, state agencies, and educational institutions—are investment accounts that offer tax benefits when the money is spent on qualified education expenses for the beneficiary.

 Unlike other tax-advantaged accounts, there is no limit on contributions to 529 plans.
-States can and typically do set their own limits, with a maximum contribution limit that ranges between $235,000 and $529,000.
+States can and typically do set their own limits, with a maximum contribution limit that ranges between $235,000 and $575,000.

 Once invested, money in a 529 plan grows tax-deferred and is not subject to federal income tax when applied toward qualified education expenses.
 Contributions are not deductible from federal income taxes, but some states offer tax deductions or tax credits on 529 plan contributions.

-Note that contributions may trigger gift tax consequences if you earmark more than the gift tax exclusion ($17,000 for 2023) for any one beneficiary in a tax year, though individuals can elect to contribute up to 5 years of gifts (i.e., $85,000) to a 529 plan in 2023 and treat the contribution as if it were spread over a 5-year period for gift-tax purposes.
+Note that contributions may trigger gift tax consequences if you earmark more than the gift tax exclusion ($18,000 for 2024) for any one beneficiary in a tax year, though individuals can elect to contribute up to 5 years of gifts (i.e., $90,000) to a 529 plan in 2024 and treat the contribution as if it were spread over a 5-year period for gift-tax purposes.

-In addition, starting in 2024, unused money from a 529 plan can be rolled over on a tax-free basis to a Roth IRA established in the name of the beneficiary.
+In addition, unused money from a 529 plan can be rolled over on a tax-free basis to a Roth IRA established in the name of the beneficiary.
 Among other limitations, the 529 plan must have been open for 15 years and the account holders cannot roll over contributions made in the last five years.
 Rollovers are subject to the annual Roth IRA contribution limit, and there’s a $35,000 lifetime cap on 529-to-Roth transfers.

-ESAs Coverdell Education Savings Accounts
+Coverdell Education Savings Accounts (ESAs)

-These accounts are similar to 529 plans in that contributions are not deductible for federal purposes, but plan assets can grow tax-deferred, and—distributions used to pay qualified education expenses without the imposition of income tax.
+These accounts are similar to 529 plans in that contributions are not deductible for federal purposes, but plan assets can grow tax-deferred, and distributions used to pay qualified education expenses without the imposition of income tax.
 In addition, you choose how to invest the money in the account, typically on behalf of the beneficiary.

 Unlike 529 plans, there is an income eligibility limit and a relatively low limit on contributions.
-The annual maximum is $2,000 per beneficiary and less for higher earners—which means if you (as a parent) contribute all $2,000, grandparents and other individuals are not allowed to make additional contributions to the account during the year.
+The annual maximum is $2,000 per beneficiary—and less for higher earners—which means if you (as a parent) contribute all $2,000, grandparents and other individuals are not allowed to make additional contributions to the account during the year.

 ESAs are worth considering if you would like to have direct control over how your contributions are invested or if you want to pay elementary or secondary school expenses in excess of $10,000.
 Note as well that your child can be the beneficiary of both a 529 plan and an ESA, and you can contribute to both accounts in the same year.